Revolutionizing the treatment of chronic disease.

 exenatide

-A miniature, GLP-1 agonist implant designed to address medication non-adherence and improve tolerability.
+A miniature, GLP-1 receptor agonist implant designed to address medication non-adherence and improve tolerability.

 Built with our NanoPortal technology, NPM-119 is designed to provide steady, long-term therapeutic delivery of exenatide for at least six months.